Fresh Look at Neutrino Self-Interactions With the Lyman-$\alpha$ Forest: Constraints from EFT and PRIYA Simulations: Results

 Similarly, the EFT-based Lyman-$\alpha$ likelihood is derived from the high-fidelity Sherwood simulations \cite{Bolton_2016}, which have an exceptionally high mass resolution, while the EFT formalism obviates the need for interpolation.
 Fig.~\ref{fig:slope_amplitude} also shows posterior contours for the slope and amplitude of the power spectrum using the EFT likelihood.
 As seen in the figure, the EFT-based likelihood prefers shallower (bluer) slopes for $P(k)$ at the pivot scale than the Chabanier likelihood, although it overlaps the posterior constraints from the PRIYA likelihood.
 The range of slopes preferred by this dataset is in severe tension with those that are characteristic to a strong neutrino self-coupling; this likelihood therefore eliminates the mode corresponding to strong self-interactions in $G_{\rm{eff}}$ parameter space (Fig.~\ref{fig:Geff_1D}).

 A comment on the width of the posterior contours of the EFT likelihood is in order.
-The EFT likelihood uses Lyman-$\alpha$ data only from the redshift range\footnote{The EFT likelihood is not applied to redshifts less than $3.2$ because the Sherwood priors are not sufficient to accurately describe the eBOSS data there.
-In addition, at even lower redshifts $z\lesssim 2.5$ EFT is formally applicable only on scales $k\lesssim 1~h$Mpc$^{-1}$, which results in a loss of information as compared to the higher redshifts. } $z \geq 3.2$, yet places much tighter posterior constraints on $n_{\rm{eff}}$ than the PRIYA likelihood, which uses additional data from $2.6 \leq z < 3.2$.
+The EFT likelihood uses Lyman-$\alpha$ data only from the redshift range $z \geq 3.2$, yet places much tighter posterior constraints on $n_{\rm{eff}}$ than the PRIYA likelihood, which uses additional data from $2.6 \leq z < 3.2$.
 The EFT results should be taken in conjunction with the assumption that the non-linear EFT parameters $b_{\mathcal{O}}$ are fully deterministic cosmology-independent functions of the linear density bias parameter $b_1$.
 This assumption is inspired by the behavior of non-linear EFT parameters of galaxies and dark matter halos~\cite{Ivanov:2025qie}.
 The linear density bias and ``velocity bias'' parameters are varied freely in each redshift bin of the eBOSS data, which allows us to maintain a sufficient amount of flexibility in the fit.
 The relations $b_{\mathcal{O}}(b_1)$ have been calibrated on the Sherwood simulations~\cite{Bolton_2016}.
 While this calibration is consistent with recent precision measurements based on the ACCEL2 hydrodynamical simulation~\cite{Chabanier:2024knr,deBelsunce:2024rvv}, we note that neither Sherwood nor ACCEL2 include a realistic model for patchy helium reionization (although they do both match the evolution of the mean temperature of the intergalactic medium gas) and thus do not model the degeneracy between the heating during helium reionization and the power spectrum slope \cite{Pontzen_2014, Upton_Sanderbeck_2020, Fernandez_2024}.
 This may account for the difference between the EFT and PRIYA results seen in Fig.~\ref{fig:slope_amplitude}.
 It will be interesting to include the effect of patchy helium reionization in the EFT, and more generally, to update the EFT likelihood with simulation-based priors calibrated at the level of the three-dimensional flux field on a set of simulations spanning a large grid of hydrodynamical models, along the lines of the field-level simulation-based priors for galaxy clustering~\cite{Ivanov:2024hgq,Ivanov:2024xgb,Ivanov:2024dgv}.
 We leave a related study for future work.